-- 1. Give consent and authorization and accept responsibility for cost of background screening and drug screening to be conducted in the beginning of the fall semester. - 2.
-Achieve a passing grade (76%) in both theory and clinical portions of nursing courses. - 2.
-Achieve a passing score on all competency exams and/or complete all remedial work assigned. - 3.
+- 1. Achieve a passing grade (76%) in both theory and clinical portions of nursing courses. - 2.
+Achieve a passing score on all competency exams and/or complete all remedial work assigned.
+If students have been unsuccessful in passing the HESI competency exams during the junior year, they will be required to enroll in an independent study during the summer to enhance their test taking skills. - 3.
 Achieve a minimum of C- in all nursing courses; however, the minimum overall cumulative grade point average must still be 2.5.
 Students receiving a D or lower in a nursing course (NUR) may repeat it one time.
 The course must be completed with a C or better in order to proceed in the nursing curriculum.
 A second D in any nursing course will result in dismissal from the nursing program, but not necessarily from the College.
-Any student placed on probation will be dismissed from the nursing program if he/she receives a D in any nursing course. - Meet requirements of all clinical agencies to include required immunizations, current CPR certification, TB skin test, attire, and HIPPA guidelines.
+Any student placed on probation will be dismissed from the nursing program if he/she receives a D in any nursing course.
+If an F is received in a nursing course, the student will be dismissed from the nursing program. - 4.
+Meet requirements of all clinical agencies to include required immunizations, current CPR certification, TB skin test, attire, and HIPPA guidelines. - Students will be required to have random drug and background screenings for cause.